 See separate description of employer’s national insurance contributions for salary deductions on Svalbard under the point other industries.

 NAV uses information concerning salary and other benefits to calculate unemployment benefit and to check benefits such as sickness benefit, parental benefit, disability benefit and advance child maintenance payments.

-The Norwegian Tax Administration uses the information to ensure that income recipients on Svalbard are taxed in accordance with the PAYE scheme applicable on Svalbard.
+The Norwegian Tax Administration uses the information to ensure that income recipients on Svalbard are taxed in accordance with the PAYE scheme for Svalbard.